xtiname/StegPro/README.md

 # StegPro

-## DESCRIPTION <br>
+## ABOUT <br>
-StegPro is a steganography program that is able to hide image data into other images.
-The program consists of 2 parts: encoding and decoding.
+StegPro is a steganography application that is able to hide images into other images.
+The program includes two options: encoding and decoding.
+It uses Least Significant Bit steganography method in which least significant bit of pixels of the image is replaced with data bits.
+As a result we have stego-image (encoded image) that contains embedded data as hidden.

 ## 1. ENCODING <br>
-Use the encoding command if you want to hide secret image in a cover image.
-Browse the images and click on submit button.
-The program will display encoded image.
-If you want to save it, click on save as… button.
+Click "Encode" button to hide an image into another image.
+Chose the images by "Browse" button and click on "Submit".
+The program will encode the image and when it is done, notify you with "Image is successfully encoded" message.
+If you want to save the encoded image, click on "Save As…" button.
 Please note that only .png extension can be used while saving an image.

 ## 2. DECODING <br>
-Use the decoding command if you want to extract secret image from encoded image.
-Browse the image and click on submit button.
-The program will display decoded image.
-Click on save as button to save it.
+Chose "Decode" option if you want to extract hidden image from encoded image.
+Chose the encoded image and click on "Submit" button.
+The program will start decoding the image and when it is done, notify you with "Image is successfully decoded" message.
+Click on "Save As..." button to save it.

 ## AUTHOR <br>
-Kristina Rytikova - [kristin.rytikova@mendelu.cz]
+kristin.rytikova@mendelu.cz